FriendsOfCXML/cxml-php/readme.md

+This repository is a public fork of https://github.com/mathielen/cxml implementation.

 # What is it?
 > cXML is a streamlined protocol intended for consistent communication of business documents between procurement applications, e-commerce hubs and suppliers. http://cxml.org/
 # Status